 Even worse, the router could be damaged just enough to cause your computer and other connected devices to exhibit strange behaviors and/or have an unstable Internet connection.

 Bottom line: I do recommend that you ditch your router and replace it with a new one, but you also have the option of using the one you have for the time being and then replace it if you start noticing any slow-downs or other issues.

-You don’t have to get an expensive model as long as it is new enough to support the latest encryption and security features and fast enough to deliver the download speed you signed up for with your Internet plan.
+Just be sure it’s a recent model that supports the latest encryption and security features AND fast enough to deliver the download speed you signed up for with your Internet plan.

 Your local electronics retailer or big-box store should have a variety of routers to choose from.
 You can also get one from Amazon and possibly save a few bucks.